About Texas Heeler

 There are many types of dog out there.
-Everyone has their favourite type.
+Everyone has their favorite type.
 Some like toy dogs, others like show dogs, a few seek working dogs, etc. But there are some folks out there for whom only a herder dog will do.
 Smart, highly trainable and protective, the Texas Heeler is a herder through and through.
 This designer dog will impress you with his wit and personality, both of which have made him a popular choice for many in Texas and even outside his native state.
 The lovely appearance is just an added bonus.
 It’s tough to feel indifferent to those wiggly butts and one of a kind looks.
 These pups are absolutely adorable.
 That’s just a fact.

 Also known as the Queensland Heeler or the Blue Heeler, the Texas Heeler is a hybrid breed resulting from the crossing of an Australian Cattle Dog and an Australian Shepherd Dog (In other words, the Texas Heeler combines two of the finest herders into one!).
 The Texas Heeler is an active and intelligent breed that exhibits a combination of the characteristics of both parent breeds.
 Because the Heeler is a hybrid, different litters may produce dogs with different physical and temperamental characteristics.
 Yet, for the most part, the Texas Heeler is a friendly dog and an excellent herder.
 These dogs also show an affectionate and loving side, creating a strong bond with their owner.
 You can’t always predict what to expect from a hybrid dog, but those two qualities are practically guaranteed to be in this pup’s personality.